 Psilocybin Drug Treatment Services Extended to Columbia

-In Columbia, South Carolina, services for those struggling with psilocybin addiction have been extended.
+For locals around Columbia, SC, Lantana Recovery has extended their rehab services to treat those battling with psilocybin addiction.
 A number of organizations are now offering addiction treatment for individuals experiencing issues related to psychedelics.

-These addiction treatment facilities in Columbia provide a range of services, including detoxification, individual and group therapy, and medication management.
+Many addiction treatment facilities serving the Columbia area provide a range of services, including individual and group therapy, psychotherapy, and medication management for psilocybin addiction.

 Psilocybin Addiction: Long-Term Effects

 The long-term effects of psilocybin addiction can vary depending on the individual and the length and severity of their addiction.
-However, some potential long-term effects of psilocybin addiction include:
+However, potential long-term effects of psilocybin addiction may include the following:

 - Persistent psychosis: Long-term use of psilocybin can lead to persistent changes in perception, cognitive function, and emotional state, known as Hallucinogen Persisting Perception Disorder (HPPD).
 Symptoms of HPPD can include visual disturbances such as halos, trails, or flashes of light, as well as changes in mood and cognitive function.